Send the link below via email or IMCopy

 The Great Fear - Summer 1789

 Thousands of starving peasants and poor city workers raided the homes and businesses of the wealthy.
-Rumors spread that the rich were hoarding food and intentionally raising prices and creating shortages.
+Finding nothing at the Bastille, rumors spread that the rich were hoarding food and intentionally raising prices and creating shortages.

 Marquis de Lafayette